SAP SE – Annual report – 31 December 2018

 Recognition of Revenue

-Cloud subscriptions and support revenue is recognized over time as the services are performed.
+Cloud subscription and support revenue is recognized over time as the services are performed.
 Where our performance obligation is the grant of a right to continuously access and use a cloud offering for a certain term, revenue is recognized based on time elapsed and thus ratably over this term.

 Software revenue is recognized at a point in time or over time depending on whether we deliver standard software or customer-specific software:

-- Our customer-specific on-premise-software development agreements typically
+- Typically, our customer-specific on-premise-software development agreements:

 - Provide us with an enforceable right to payment for performance completed to date

 For such development agreements, we recognize revenue over time as the software development progresses.
-Judgment is required in identifying an appropriate method to measure the progress towards complete satisfaction of such performance obligations.
-We typically measure progress of our development agreements based on the direct costs incurred to date in developing the software as a percentage of the total reasonably estimated direct costs to fully complete the development work.
+Judgment is required in identifying an appropriate method to measure the progress toward complete satisfaction of such performance obligations.
+We typically measure progress of our development agreements based on the direct costs incurred to date in developing the software as a percentage of the total reasonably estimated direct costs to fully complete the development work (percentage-of-completion method).
 This method of measuring progress faithfully depicts the transfer of the development services to the customer, as substantially all of these costs are cost of the staff or third parties performing the development work.
 In estimating the total cost to fully complete the development work, we consider our history with similar projects.

 Support revenue is typically recognized based on time elapsed and thus ratably over the term of the support arrangement.
 Under our standardized support services, our performance obligation is to stand ready to provide technical product support and unspecified updates, upgrades, and enhancements on a when-and-if-available basis.
 Our customers simultaneously receive and consume the benefits of these support services as we perform.